 She joined the UC Davis faculty in 1997.
 Before coming to Davis, she taught at Yale, Columbia, and the University of Colorado at Boulder.
 She has held visiting professorships at UC Berkeley and Middlebury College (The Bread Loaf School of English).
 Her areas of interest include Renaissance literature, literacy studies, and feminist theory; she has published extensively on these topics.
 Currently, she is a member of the advisory boards for Boundary 2: A Journal of Postmodern Literature, Differences: A Journal of Feminist Cultural Studies, Journal for Early Modern Cultural Studies, Comparative Literature Studies, and Modern Language Quarterly.
 She has served on many committees of the Modern Language Association, including the Executive Committee, the PMLA committee, the translation prize committee, the Elections Committee, and the Executive Committee for the Division of 17th C. British Literature.
-She was elected second vice president of the MLA in 2012 and will serve as President in 2014-15.
-Her MLA projects include co-chairing, with current President Marianne Hirsch, a Working Group charged with proposing revisions to the MLA's intellectual structure; and chairing a new subcommittee of the Executive Council on "K-16 Education."
+She was elected second vice president of the MLA in 2012 and is currently serving as President.
+Her MLA projects include co-chairing, with current President Marianne Hirsch, a Working Group which revised the intellectual structure of the Association; the new structure will be implemented in 2016.
+She chairs the planning subcommittee of the MLA Executive Council on "K-16 Education."
 A member of the National Council of Teachers of English, she is particularly interested in how the Common Core Standards that have been adopted by 45 state legislatures will affect the work of those who teach writing and reading at the secondary and tertiary levels.

 She has been a member of the executive board of the Renaissance Society of America and has served as a trustee of the Shakespeare Association of America.
 She received teaching awards at Yale and the University of Colorado and an Outstanding Graduate Mentor Award at the University of California, Davis.
 She chaired the UC Davis English Department from 2006 to 2009; during that time she helped to hire nine new colleagues.
 She has won fellowships from the NEH, the Guggenheim Memorial Foundation, and, most recently, from the American Council of Learned Societies.
 Her current book project is on "Cultural Debates About Hymens in Early Modern England, with an opening chapter on ancient Greek and Hebrew concepts of "virginity" and an epilogue on the modern surgical practice of "hymenoplasty."
 She is the co-director with Gina Bloom of the Mellon Research Initiative in Early Modern Studies.
 This spring she taught English 122, Milton's poetry and prose; in the fall, she is teaching English 232, a graduate seminar on "Gender, Genre, and Sexuality in Early Modern English Literature."